Deoghar district: Subdivisions and Blocks

 The district is composed of two subdivisions: Deoghar and Madhupur.

 The district comprises ten blocks: Deoghar, Karon, Madhupur, Mohanpur, Palojori, Sarath, Devipur, Margomunda, Sarwan, and Sonaraithari.

 There are 3 Vidhan Sabha constituencies in this district: Madhupur, Sarath, and Deoghar.
 Madhupur and Deoghar are part of the Godda Lok Sabha constituency, while Sarath is part of Dumka Lok Sabha constituency.

+Administration and local governance

+The administration of Deoghar district is headed by the Deputy Commissioner (DC), an officer of the Indian Administrative Service (IAS).
+The DC acts as the head of the district and orders subordinate departmental officers to perform their duties.
+The office also coordinates the functioning of government departments, oversees the execution of development schemes, and implements welfare programmes for the district.

+The Superintendent of Police (SP), an officer of the Indian Police Service (IPS), is responsible for maintaining law and order in the district.
+The SP works in close coordination with the DC and other officials of the police department.

+In terms of urban governance, Deoghar district has two major urban local bodies (ULB):